 Countless naturalists have helped me discover the intertidal via their books (you’ll see my favorites cited frequently in my posts and pages), websites (I’ve got a few favorites there too), and in person.
 I wish I could thank them all.
 My main collaborator and friend on theoutershores is Mike Westphal.
 He’s one of the best naturalists I know, and the intellectual co-founder of theoutershores.
 My posts are full of things that Mike and I have learned and are learning about the surf zone and about the natural history of surfperch and their prey, and other creatures they share the beaches with.
 Mike helped teach me respect for the sandy beaches’ sister ecosystems, the rocky intertidal, estuaries, the subtidal, and coastal forests.

 If you like what you see, I hope you’ll give the outershores a follow.
 For slightly different takes on the intertidal (but with some overlap) follow me on twitter @theoutershores.
-I started on instagram account to show off some of my intertidal favorites.
-You can check that out here.
-Another good way to keep up with what’s going on on theoutershores is to like TheOuterShores on facebook.
+I show off my favorite intertidal photos on Instagram.
+Another good way to keep up with what’s going on at theoutershores is to like TheOuterShores on facebook.
 All of these options are available on the sidebar of this page and theoutershores’ home page.